AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 - Enhanced visibility and troubleshooting:

-	- Perform running diagnostics, upload tracelog and upgrade on Managed CloudN device the same way as an Aviatrix Gateway.
+	- Perform running diagnostics, upload tracelog and upgrade on Managed CloudN device the same way as an Aviatrix gateway.

 	- Support backup/restore function